Metal windmill pump gears on the salinas of South Caicos

 Donkeys and horses still roam the island, another remnant of the salt industry days.

 South Caicos has some excellent reefs, which are perfect for scuba diving and snorkeling.
-The island’s primary dive company is Reef Divers, which is based at the East Bay Resort.

-Small-scale Fishing
+Small-Scale Fishing

 The pier and crowds at Conch Ground at South Caicos during the South Caicos Regatta in 1968